lachoaiphan/Restaurant-Page/README.md

 # Restaurant Web Page

-A template restaurant single web page with JavaScript rendering abilities.
+A template restaurant single web page that uses VanillaJS for rendering purposes.

+Photo by form PxHere.